Objects That Mark a New Chapter During Life Transitions

 People become emotionally attached to objects during transitions because those objects stay while everything else shifts.
 They remain as routines change, without asking to be interpreted or explained.

 Meaningful home objects rarely define who someone is becoming.
 They don’t resolve uncertainty or point toward the future.
 Instead, they hold what has already been lived.
-They allow experience to exist without being organized into a story too soon.
+They allow experience to exist without being organized into a story too soon or being asked to announce a new chapter, says Decurated Interiors owner and interior designer Timala Stewart.

 In practice, this means choosing objects that can stay with you while life changes, rather than ones that need to prove their meaning right away.